HERE ARE SOME BASICS

 PART B - HOW TO OPEN A VOLT ACCOUNT

-You can open a Volt Save and Spend with us by registering in the Volt App.
-You can only hold one of each account initially.
+You can open a Volt Save with us by registering with Volt or through a third party partner.

 If you apply for a Volt Account through a third party rather than directly through Volt, we may pay that third party a commission or share revenue with them.

 You must not use a Volt Account for business purposes.

 We collect information from you to help us ensure: